lamboley/TradeSkillUIImproved/README.md

 * If the addon Auctionator is installed, hide the 'AH' button in the tradeskill UI.
 * Add a system of blacklist of recipe and sub-header for hidding them in the tradeskill UI.

+## Incoming features

+* Changing the color of the icon of a recipe in yellow in a merchant, auction, bag and bank if you have already learned the recipe.
+* Active profession spell (camp fire, disenchant, skinning, etc) as a tab frame.
+* Interface option for settings with a beautiful window instead of a slash command.

 ## Documentation

 For more documentation, take a look at the [wiki](https://github.com/lamboley/TradeSkillUIImproved/wiki) page.